Bank Runs With and Without Bank Failure: Bank Runs in the US, 1863-1934

 Panel (a) of \Cref{tab:event_table} reports the raw counts of bank runs, failures and suspensions identified in our new database for all bank types. \Cref{fig:venn} shows a Venn diagram of episodes with a run, suspension, and/or failure.
 As noted above, each observation represents an episode of bank distress for a particular bank, with the same bank possibly being subject to distress at different points in time over the sample period.

-During the 1863-1934 period, our dataset contains bank run episodes.
-We establish that the majority of runs do not involve failure.
-We find 2,155 runs without failure and 1,887 runs with failure.
-We also find episodes involving a suspension, and episodes involving a failure.\footnote{As noted above, a bank always suspends before or at failure.
-Hence, by definition, there are no failures without suspensions.} Thus, the majority of distress episodes recorded in newspapers involve a bank failure.
+The majority of runs do not involve bank failure, and the vast majority of failures do not involve runs.
+During the 1863--1934 period, our dataset contains 3,984 \unskip bank run episodes.
+The first key insight is that the majority of runs do not involve failure: There are 2,074 \unskip runs without failure and 1,910 \unskip runs with failure.
+We also find 13,772 \unskip episodes involving a suspension, and 10,341 \unskip episodes involving a failure.\footnote{As noted above, a bank always suspends before or at failure.
+Hence, by definition, there are no failures without suspensions.} A second key insight is thus that runs are substantially less common than bank suspensions and failures, and most bank failures do not involve runs, as illustrated in the Venn diagram (\Cref{fig:venn}).

 Panel (b) in \Cref{tab:event_table} shows the unconditional probability of bank distress episodes in our 1863-1934 panel of national banks.
 To calculate probabilities of bank distress, we focus on national banks, where we have a precise measure of the total number of banks for the entire sample.
-For national banks, we also have clear records that determine whether a bank failed, as the OCC recorded all national bank receiverships.\footnote{There is no census on the universe of non-national banks.
+Of the \unskip bank run episodes, 1,280 \unskip are runs on national banks.
+For national banks, we also have clear records that determine whether a bank failed, as the OCC recorded all national bank receiverships.
+Such precise records are not available for state banks.\footnote{There is no census on the universe of non-national banks.
 Moreover, there is no systematic information on failures of state banks or trusts.
-Therefore, much of our analysis relies on the merged sample of national banks.} A national bank's annual unconditional probability of failing between 1864 and 1934 is 0.72\%, while the unconditional probability of being subject to a run is 0.37\%.
-Over the same time, national banks also face a 0.22\% probability of being subject to a bank run without failing.
-About one-fourth of runs without failure involve suspension.
+Therefore, much of our analysis relies on the merged sample of national banks.} A national bank's annual unconditional probability of failing between 1864 and 1934 is 0.89 \unskip\%, while the unconditional probability of being subject to a run is 0.39 \unskip\%.
+Again, the annual probability of a run without failure is 0.20 \unskip\%, so more than half of runs on national banks are not associated with failure.
+About \unskip\% of runs without failure involve temporary suspension.